dohmandjo/cse280-course/docs/groups/group01.md

 Let the following statements by given:

 * $p = $ "You used the pool in the afternoon."
-* $q = $ "You leaned up after lunch."
+* $q = $ "You cleaned up after lunch."
 * $r = $ "You must clean up after dinner."

 **Part 1**

 Use connectives (operators) to translate the following statement into formal logic:

-"If you used the pool in the afternoon and you didn't lean up after lunch, then you must clean up after dinner."
+"If you used the pool in the afternoon and you didn't clean up after lunch, then you must clean up after dinner."

 **Part 2**